datahint-eu/vizor-echarts/README.md

 <Vizor.ECharts.EChart ExternalDataSources="@(new[] { extData })" ... />
 ```

-Some examples on how to construct `ExternalDataSource` instances:
+An example on how to construct an `ExternalDataSource` instance:
 ```
 ... = new ExternalDataSource("https://example.com/api/data/sunburst_simple.json")
 ```
 See [full example](https://github.com/datahint-eu/vizor-echarts/blob/main/src/Vizor.ECharts.Samples/Areas/Sunburst/SimpleSunburstChart.razor).

 It is also possible to provide a *simple* path expression to retrieve only a part of the external data:
 ```
 ... = new ExternalDataSource("https://example.com/api/data/sankey_simple.json", path: "nodes")
 ```
 See [full example](https://github.com/datahint-eu/vizor-echarts/blob/main/src/Vizor.ECharts.Samples/Areas/Sankey/SankeyWithLevelsChart.razor).

 Or you can execute a function after load to manipulate the loaded data:
 ```